 Support from Trinity Hall

-Within Trinity Hall, the College is committed to maintaining its extensive resources of peer group and pastoral support through the Welfare Officers for the JCR and MCR; Mental Health & Wellbeing Team; College Nurse; Dean of Chapel; and Tutors.
+In addition to the Wellbeing Team, the College is committed to maintaining its extensive resources of peer group and pastoral support through the Welfare Officers for the JCR and MCR; Dean of Chapel; and Tutors.
 We encourage all students to remain in close and frequent contact with friends and family by phone and social media.

 Please also remember that the Central Site Porters’ Lodge remains open 24 hours a day if you need help: 01223 332500.
-Please let your Tutor, the Mental Health & Wellbeing Team, the Porters, or someone else in College if you are feeling lonely, anxious or isolated.
+Please let your Tutor, the Wellbeing Team, the Porters, or someone else in College if you are feeling lonely, anxious or isolated.

 Support from the University

-- The University Counselling Service or Trinity Hall Mental Health and Wellbeing Team who will help to arrange for you to speak to a counsellor or mental health advisor
+- The University Counselling Service or Trinity Hall Wellbeing Team

-- The Disability Resource Centre provide support and advice concerning an ongoing mental health disability
+- The Accessibility and Disability Resource Centre provide support and advice concerning an ongoing mental health disability

 - NHS 111 (option 2) is available 24/7 for any mental health crisis